 Through classroom accommodations, teachers can help students with anxiety keep their studies on track as they manage their disorder(s).
 Which accommodations might be most useful will depend on the specific symptoms the student experiences.
 Thus, it is good practice to involve the student, their family, relevant school staff, and their external treatment team (if applicable) when choosing an accommodation plan.

-• Children with GAD can also be overly self-critical.
-This can lead them to avoid activities at which they may need to excel.
+- Children with GAD can also be overly self-critical.
+This can lead them to avoid activities they may need to excel at.

 We know that a moderate level of anxiety benefits learning because it drives students to do the work that’s necessary to succeed in school.
 We also know that some anxiety before an important test or presentation is typical for many people.
 Once the test or presentation is over, the anxiety subsides.
 However, a high level of anxiety that remains consistent over time can obstruct learning.
 It grips the brain and effectively shuts it down.